 After nearly 160 local laws covering nearly 70% of MA residents, it's the right time for statewide action to cut unnecessary pollution from disposable plastic checkout bags.

-Please help us pass these bills by contacting your legislators today and asking them to sponsor H.784 and S.477 'An Act Relative to Plastic Bag Reduction'.
+Please help us pass these bills by taking 2 minutes and 2 clicks to contact your legislators today and asking them to sponsor H.784 and S.477 'An Act Relative to Plastic Bag Reduction'.

 Read on for more details about this bill and more ways you can help!